How long has it been since you’ve had some screen-free time?

 We’re all aware of the need to limit the amount of time our children spend on their screens.

 We know how appealing they are to children, and how they would spend every waking hour glued to their screens if they could.

 In the same way, if they were allowed, they’d eat candy or ice cream all day.

 Screen-free time is just as important for adults too.

 Just like we need to eat our vegetables, (and yes, set a good example for our children) we need to take some time away from our screens every day for the sake of our health and wellbeing.

 How too much screen time affects adults

 I’m sure you’re familiar with how your body feels when you’ve been staring at a screen too long.

-How you can experience dry eyes, blurred vision, headaches, fogginess, eyestrain, or muscle stiffness (particularly in your shoulders, neck and back).
+How you can experience dry eyes, blurred vision, headaches, fogginess, eye strain, or muscle stiffness (particularly in your shoulders, neck, and back.